rotemyohanan/time-machine/db/MongoDB.md

 Writing data to multiple documents.
 This process can be extended to provide a rollback-like functionality.

 ----
-**Operations on a single document are always atomic with MongoDB databases**.
+**Operations on a single document are always atomic with MongoDB databases.
-**Operations that involve multiple documents, “multi-document transactions”, are not atomic. **
+Operations that involve multiple documents, “multi-document transactions”, are not atomic. **
 ----